valdergallo/pyconst/README.rst

 Why I need this ?
 -----------------

-When I created one ``cont.py`` this file could be big and I need one right way to aggroup the values with the constants.
+Think that you need create one `const.py` with a lot `contansts` and aggroup the values

 ::